Matthew Mills

 Matthew previously taught charitable trusts to undergraduates as a Teaching Fellow at UCL.

 Matthew practises extensively in all aspects of property law alongside teaching Land Law at the University of Oxford.
-His expertise encompasses trusts of land, estoppel, easements, charges, and adverse possession (both freehold and leasehold).
+His expertise encompasses boundary disputes, trusts of land, estoppel, easements, charges, and adverse possession (both freehold and leasehold).
 Matthew’s recent cases have involved:

 - Advising on a proprietary estoppel claim relating to property development companies worth over £10 million